A look at the best sport documentaries to watch throughout the second national lockdown in November.

-Here, the PA news agency offers a comprehensive guide to the documentaries available to binge watch.
+Here, is a comprehensive guide to the documentaries available to binge watch.

 The Amazon cameras followed Manchester City for the 2017-18 season and they chose a good one as their record-breaking title win is documented in every detail.